-Unemployment in the 17-member euro zone has risen to its highest level since the euro was introduced, reaching 10.4% at the end of last year according to data published today by the Eurostat agency.
+Unemployment in the euro zone has risen to its highest level since the euro single currency was introduced, according to data made public on Tuesday by the EU’s statistics office Eurostat.

 The jobless rate in the 17-member single currency bloc hit a record high of 10.4 percent in December 2011, unchanged from November’s figure which was revised upward from 10.3 percent, Reuters reported.